Police: Kingston man sought nude photos from 15-year-old boy

 Court documents say "no combination of conditions will reasonably assure the safety of minor children in the community."

-Dawe, the former executive director of the NEPA Rainbow Coalition, runs a Wilkes-Barre consulting firm that has worked for various influential local non-profit organizations and political campaigns in Northeast Pennsylvania.
+Dawe, the former executive director of the NEPA Rainbow Alliance, runs a Wilkes-Barre consulting firm that has worked for various influential local nonprofit organizations and political campaigns in Northeast Pennsylvania.

 Arrest papers say Dawe contacted the supposed minor on social media in January and knew from the outset it was wrong to talk sexually.
 He also worried the person was a law enforcement officer posing as the boy, police said.